March 1, 2017 | Last updated: January 7, 2019

 Recurring pipelines have many practical applications besides monitoring web sites.

 Recurring pipelines can be employed to trigger integration tests once a day at night.
 Running through the entire test suite can take much time.
 In our case (Selenium-based scenarios) the total testing time amounts to four hours.
 We need (and want!) to run the scripts, but not on every push.
 Thus we set up a recurring pipeline that triggers tests after hours and only in case of changes in the code.

 Other possible tasks you can automate with recurring pipelines are deliveries, scheduled at specific intervals.

-The perfect job for recurring pipelines is also performing backups of whatever you need to backup at certain intervals.
+The perfect job for recurring pipelines is also performing backups at certain intervals.